 On Wednesday 24 July 2019, we announced the winners of the Dignified City Award, the second and last stage of the UK Aid-funded Sanitation Challenge for Ghana (SC4G), at a ceremony at the Marriott Hotel in Accra, Ghana.

-Nine Metropolitan, Municipal and District Assemblies (MMDAs) were awarded a total prize purse of £1,285,000 for excellence in the implementation of liquid waste management strategies.
-They were also awarded for exploring partnerships with the private sector to attract their expertise and investments in sanitation service delivery in the target areas.
+Nine MMDAs won the competition and were awarded a total prize purse of £1,285,000 for excellence in the implementation of the LWM strategies and for exploring partnerships with the private sector to attract their expertise and investments in sanitation service delivery.

 ‘Achievement of the Clean Ghana Agenda requires a rigorous multi-faceted approach which employs innovative approaches and initiatives.
 The Sanitation Challenge programme was launched to motivate and trigger competition amongst the Metropolitan, Municipal and District Assemblies to develop innovative sanitation initiatives.
 The Ministry appreciates the passion with which the Assemblies responded.
 This yielded innovative ideas and progress on this effort - I entreat all awardees to utilise this award, especially the cash component, wholly to improve sanitation in your respective Assemblies.’